Indications for AVELOX:

 Serious adverse reactions including tendinitis/tendon rupture, peripheral neuropathy, central nervous system (CNS) effects.
 Exacerbation of myasthenia gravis.

 Increased risk of disabling and potentially irreversible adverse reactions (including tendinitis/tendon rupture [esp. in patients >60yrs, or those with kidney, heart or lung transplants], peripheral neuropathy, or CNS/psychiatric effects); discontinue immediately if signs/symptoms occur.
 CNS disorders (eg, cerebral arteriosclerosis, epilepsy) that increase seizure risk.
 History of myasthenia gravis; avoid.
 History of QT prolongation, ventricular arrhythmias, proarrhythmic conditions (eg, bradycardia, acute myocardial ischemia), hypokalemia, or hypomagnesemia; avoid.
 Do not exceed recommended dose or infusion rate; may increase QT prolongation.
+Increased risk of aortic aneurysm and dissection (esp. in elderly); reserve use only if no alternatives in patients with history or risk of.
 Hepatic impairment.
 Monitor ECG in liver cirrhosis.
 Discontinue at 1st sign of a skin rash, jaundice, or any other hypersensitivity.
 Monitor blood glucose in diabetic patients; discontinue if hypoglycemia occurs.
 Maintain adequate hydration.
 Avoid excessive sun or UV light.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Avoid drugs that prolong QTc interval (eg, Class IA or Class III antiarrhythmics, cisapride, erythromycin, antipsychotics, tricyclics).
 Oral forms: take at least 4hrs before or 8hrs after iron, zinc, magnesium, aluminum, sucralfate, didanosine (buffered forms).
 Increased risk of tendinitis/tendon rupture with corticosteroids.
 Concomitant antidiabetics may increase blood glucose disturbances.
 Increased seizure risk with concomitant NSAIDs.
 Monitor warfarin.

-Nausea, diarrhea, dizziness, headache; tendinitis/tendon rupture, peripheral neuropathy, CNS effects, hypersensitivity reactions, phototoxicity (discontinue if occurs), QT prolongation, C. difficile-associated diarrhea, dysglycemia.
+Nausea, diarrhea, dizziness, headache; tendinitis/tendon rupture, peripheral neuropathy, CNS effects, hypersensitivity reactions, phototoxicity (discontinue if occurs), QT prolongation, C. difficile-associated diarrhea, dysglycemia, aortic aneurysm/dissection.

 Tabs—30; Premixed IV soln (250mL)—1